 - 1 hr plus chat in the home observing and interacting with the child

 N did enjoy trying to get round the back of the desk to the computer cables, swinging on the floor lamp stand, and playing peekaboo with the bed curtain.
-Otherwise there was no way apart from my word, that the HV would get a real idea of what N was like.
+Otherwise there was no way apart from my word, that the health visitor would get a real idea of what N was like.

-We obviously didn’t have any issues to talk about, I have no concerns about N’s development and being in a childcare setting, any issues would have been noticed by now.
+We didn’t have any issues to talk about.
+I had no concerns about N’s development and being in a childcare setting, any issues would have been noticed by now.
 But I was expecting a bit more out of the session.
 Maybe some ideas for play, or some ideas on how to help your child learn new things.
 I will continue using the guides by month that online resources provide, as these seem to be more consistent and helpful in providing an idea of what you can help children with.

 What have been your experiences?